yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 {{<figure src="/prompting_2024/least-to-prompt.png" alt="least-to-most-prompting">}}

-While this apporach makes a lot of sense, it's worth noting that their results show that there are two iportant considerations to make:
+While this approach makes a lot of sense, it's worth noting that their results show that there are two important considerations to make:

 1. How trivial is to decompose the task?
 2. How many steps are needed to solve the problem?